Failing to Provide a Specimen for Analysis

 Failing to provide a specimen is one of the more serious motoring offences and the penalties are almost equal to those applied to cases of drink or drug driving.
 This is to deter suspects from failing to provide on purpose to guarantee them a lesser penalty.

-There is also a Level 5 fine attached to this offence which can be anything up to £5000.00.
+There is also a Level 5 fine attached to this offence which is unlimited.

 A conviction for failing to provide a specimen will go onto your record as a criminal one but there are more far reaching consequences that are not immediately apparent such as:

 - A negative impact upon your chosen career or employment

 - Adverse effect upon your freedom to travel to certain countries

 - Significantly increase the costs of your vehicle insurance for at least the next 4 years